-See which cash out betting sites rank highest in our list of bookmakers.
+See which betting sites rank highest in our list of best cash out bookmakers.

 What does Cash Out mean in betting?

-Cash out is an option given by bookmakers which allows you to take out a guaranteed amount of money from your bet before the event you’re betting on is over.
+Cash out is an option given by cash out betting sites which allows you to take out a guaranteed amount of money from your bet before the event you’re betting on is over.

 The amount of money you can ‘cash out’ is calculated by your initial stake and the odds of that bet coming in at the moment you should choose to cash out your bet.

 For example, you may have bet on a match result to be 2-0, and with 10 minutes remaining in the match, it is still currently 2-0.

 You can collect most of your earnings if you cash out early, or risk holding out until the end to win the full amount or potentially lose everything.